Taichi Nakamura (shogi): Titles and other championships

 Nakamura has appeared in major title matches a total of four times and has won once.

 Awards and honors

 Nakamura received the Japan Shogi Association Annual Shogi Awards for "Best Winning Percentage" in 2011, "Fighting-spirit" and "Most Consecutive Games Won" in 2012, and "Game of the Year" in 2013.

 Year-end prize money and game fee ranking

 Nakamura has finished in the "Top 10" of the JSA's year-end prize money and game fee rankings once: he finished 8th with JPY 21,440,000 in earnings in 2017.

 JSA director

-Nakamura was elected a non-executive director of the at its 76th General Meeting in June 2025.
+Nakamura was elected a non-executive director of the JSA at its 76th General Meeting in June 2025.